SpenceKonde/megaTinyCore/README.md

 ## IMPORTANT WARNINGS

 ### IDE 2.0.x unsupported.
-If you use it, use the release not an old RC: all versions prior to 2.0.0-RC9.2 known to have critical regressions.
+If you use it, use the release not an old RC: all versions prior to 2.0.0-RC9.2 known to have critical regressions
 These bugs in the IDE prevent board settings from being correctly recognized.
 [This thread tracks known issues with 2.0 and workarounds](https://github.com/SpenceKonde/megaTinyCore/discussions/760).
 If you use unsupported software please reproduce all issues in 1.8.13 before reporting.

 V1.8.13 is the "golden version" and the only one I recommend.
 All the more recent ones gained bugs, and its the last version with a substantial improvement.
 Be aware it does have a vulnerable version of Log4J.